Valley Metro Rail: Capitol Extension (2028)

-I-10 West Extension
+I-10 West Extension (2030)

-The I-10 West Extension would run from the state capitol west to Interstate 17 before turning north to the interchange of Interstate 10 and I-17 ("The Stack").
+The I-10 West Extension will run from 15th Avenue west to Interstate 17 before turning north to the interchange of Interstate 10 and I-17 ("The Stack").
 Then the line will turn west and continue down I-10 in the median past 43rd Avenue.
-It will then go over the westbound lanes of I-10 to continue alongside the highway to the 79th Avenue/I-10 Park-and-Ride, adding 10 mi and 11 stations to connect the West Valley and ease congestion on Interstate 10.
-The line will transfer over I-10 from the median to the shoulder to accommodate the proposed extension of Loop 202, which will connect with I-10 around 51st Avenue.
-In fall 2021, the Phoenix City Council approved extending the project corridor to the Desert Sky Transit Center, adjacent to the Desert Sky Mall. preliminary engineering work is underway.
+It will then go over the westbound lanes of I-10 to continue alongside the highway to Desert Sky Mall, adding 10 mi and 8 stations to connect the West Valley and ease congestion on Interstate 10.
+The line will transfer over I-10 from the median to the shoulder at 47th Avenue, which will connect with I-10 around 51st Avenue with an elevated station.
+In fall 2021, the Phoenix City Council approved extending the project corridor to the Desert Sky Transit Center, adjacent to the Desert Sky Mall.